- To be familiar with different kinds of software and the purposes behind them

 It might be impractical to use open-source computers in a library setting, but library makerspaces can make use of Arduinos and open-source 3D printing equipment and designs.
 Libraries can provide workshops and materials to not only show people how Arduinos can be used, but also talk about the concept of open-licensed hardware and software.
 This is just one way for libraries, with their focus on openness and freedom of information, to use their makerspaces to support open-source hardware development and community.

 The Operating System is the foundation of how software is run.
-It is the thing that connects the physical computer (Hardware) and the program (Software) so that they work together.
+It is the thing that connects the physical computer (hardware) and the program (software) so they work together.
 The operating system is a bit like the brainstem of the computer.
-In the same way that your brainstem controls the beating of your heart and the rate of your breathing, the Operating Systems control simple procedures like taking input from the keyboard or managing how data is treated.
+In the same way that your brainstem controls the beating of your heart and the rate of your breathing, the operating systems control simple procedures like taking input from the keyboard or managing how data is treated.

-There are free versions of Linux, but there are also pay for versions since the license allows for it to be used in both non-commercial and commercial distributions.
+There are free versions of Linux, but there are also paid versions since the license allows for it to be used in both non-commercial and commercial distributions.